peterskim12/mistermoo/content/posts/my-gap-trail-trip-oct-2023-new/index.md

 {{< image-gallery gallery_dir="images/meyersdale" >}}

-Day three is a short day so I took it easy in the morning.
+Day three was a short day so I took it easy in the morning.
 After a leisurely breakfast, I didn't leave the campground until 10:30am.
 Right before getting back on the trail, I noticed there was a small local history museum, the [Meyersdale Historical Society](https://maps.app.goo.gl/XVejbhjvTR9ecTJd7).
 It had a big train theme; presumably, at one point, this was a train station.
 It had a gift shop with some GAP Trail merch, so if that was something you wanted to get, keep this place in mind as you travel through Meyersdale.

 {{< image-gallery gallery_dir="images/meyersdale-hs" >}}